 20 vol% white mica

 Chromite has transparent edges, otherwise opaque.
-Spectrum reflectance level so low that any features due to impurities are obscured.
+Spectrum albedo so low that any features due to impurities are obscured.
 G. Swayze.

 LIB_SPECTRA_HED: where Wave Range Av_Rs_Pwr Comment

 LIB_SPECTRA: splib04a r 1020 0.2-3.0µm 200 g.s.= 225 µm